-The FDA has little power over the personal care industry—a point that is perhaps most glaring (and maddening) when it comes to ingredient labels: Cosmetic companies are not required to disclose ingredients that are considered trade secrets, namely fragrance.
-This loophole means that any skincare, makeup, or bath product can contain multiple toxic ingredients with no mention of them so long as they are considered part of the fragrance formula (which doesn’t just include scent, but also color, and experiential elements like how the fragrance sticks to your skin).
+The FDA has little power over the personal-care industry—a point that is perhaps most glaring (and maddening) when it comes to ingredient labels: Cosmetic companies are not required to disclose ingredients that are considered trade secrets, namely fragrance.
+This loophole means that any skin-care, makeup, or bath product can contain multiple toxic ingredients with no mention of them so long as they are considered part of the fragrance formula (which includes not just scent but also color and experiential elements, like how the fragrance sticks to your skin).
 Despite the unforgivable lack of transparency, what has become evident is that trade-secret label terms—fragrance, perfume, parfum, flavor—are often Trojan horses for thousands of potentially harmful ingredients that conventional cosmetic companies include but don’t want consumers to see.
 Here’s a story that goes deeper into the issue.

 Chemicals that have the ability to mimic the body’s hormones are classified as endocrine disruptors.
 They include the ingredient class parabens (a routinely used preservative; look for words ending in -paraben on labels, like “butylparaben,” but remember, of course, that these ingredients could be hidden under the term “fragrance”), and chemical sunscreens (which are often in moisturizers and creams, too, or fall under the guise of fragrance).
 As the name suggests, endocrine disruptors mess with the endocrine system, which regulates our body’s essential rhythms (like our metabolism, mood, and reproductive processes).
 The reason that endocrine disruptors are particularly dangerous is counterintuitive at first: They come in very tiny doses.
 It’s their micro-ness, though, that allows them to impersonate our own hormones (also very tiny), altering the production levels of our hormones and the way they behave.
 Endocrine disruptors have been linked to severe, long-term health damage, including reproductive issues, birth defects, metabolic problems, and cancer.
 (Parents take note: Endocrine disruptors are even more of a concern for littles with developing systems.)